apache/yunikorn-core/docs/design/resilience.md

 - when all nodes are fully recovered, shim transits the state to "running"
 - shim notifies yunikorn-core that recovery is done, then yunikorn-core transits to "running" state.

-How shim determines recovery is successful [1]?
+### How to determine recovery is complete?

-- Shim queries K8s api-server to get how many nodes were available in this cluster.
+Shim queries K8s api-server to get how many nodes were available in this cluster.
 It tracks the recovering status of each node.
 Once all nodes are recovered, it can claim the recovery is completed.

-How scheduler-core determines recovery is successful [2]?
-- Scheduler-core has no clue about recovering progress.
-So it depends on shim to send notification when recovery is done (after [1])
+This approach requires us to add `recovering` and `recovered` states to nodes' state machine in the shim.

 ### Node recovery